Updated: December 2023

 The trick to getting good copy is to prompt the chat with specific information to generate a usable response.
 Then rewrite or re-prompt the program to give you a better response over and over again.

-As you layer in information based on the components of good copy, you eventually get something usable.
+As you layer in information based on the research and formula of high-converting copy, you eventually get something usable.

 Read on for a further explanation of what I mean.